mnlipp/jgrapes/helloworld.md

 [^finalS]: Note the "s" at the end.

-The `Start` event is processed by the handler method of the class `Greeter`, which simply outputs `Hello World!`.
+In our application, the `Start` event is processed by the handler method of the class `Greeter`, which simply outputs "`Hello World!`".

 Handlers for events are invoked by threads from a thread pool which is created by the framework.
 The program won't terminate until all threads